Skip to main content

 Liza joined the Edmonton Humane Society in 2019 as Chief Executive Officer.
 Utilizing her skills in management and planning, Liza is dedicated to supporting the community, EHS staff, and the animals in their care.

-Before EHS, Liza was the Chief Operating Officer at Bissell Centre, overseeing all programs and services for this inner-city non-profit, supporting people living in poverty.
-She was also Executive Director at Lurana Shelter Society; a local refuge providing safety and supports for women and children who are victims of domestic violence.
+Before joining EHS, Liza served as the Chief Operating Officer at the Bissell Centre, overseeing all programs and services for this inner-city non-profit, which supports people living in poverty.
+She was also Executive Director at Lurana Shelter Society, a local refuge providing safety and support for women and children who are victims of domestic violence.
 As a dedicated local leader and spokesperson for Ovarian Cancer Canada, Liza was recognized with the Peggy Truscott Award of Hope and the YWCA’s Women of Distinction Award.
 Liza’s governance experience includes being an active Board Director for both Ovarian Cancer Canada and Humane Canada.
 She also holds a Certified Animal Welfare Administrator (CAWA) designation.

 Liza enjoys cooking, spending time with family and friends, sunny days with the family cat (Chester) – adopted from EHS – as well as taking her adopted dog (Ruby) to the park.